 - Your first step is making an appointment at any San Diego County Clerk’s office.
 Appointments are required in order to get your marriage license in San Diego County.
 Locations open Monday through Friday are located in San Diego, San Marcos, Santee and Chula Vista.
 A location open one Saturday per month is located in San Diego on Kearny Mesa boulevard.
 You’ll receive a confirmation number once you make your appointment.
 No blood test is required to obtain your license.

 - After you’ve made your appointment, you’ll decide whether you’d like a confidential or non-confidential marriage license.
-A confidential license is considered a confidential record, and the couple must already be living together as a couple.
+A confidential license is considered a confidential record, and the couple must already be living together.
 Certified copies of a confidential license are only available to the couple.
 Certified copies of a non-confidential marriage license may be obtained by any authorized parties.

 Once you’ve chosen a certified or non-certified marriage license it cannot be changed later on.
 Either type of license will allow you to marry anywhere within the state of California.

 - You can fill out your marriage license application at home or once you get to your appointment.
 Marriage license applications for confidential and non-confidential marriage licenses are available to download and print or at the County Clerk’s office.
 While filling out your marriage license application you may file your request for a name change at the same time.
 On the license application you may choose to change not just your last time, but your middle name as well.

 - Once at your appointment, you’ll bring with you your complete marriage license application, photo ID and any documentation that may relate to a former marriage.
 Both parties must be present when your application for a marriage license is filed.